 Now that it is so easy for people to bargain shop and the internet is becoming overpopulated, the question is, “How will you be able to continue to grow your art business while making a profit?“

 There is hope.
 UPS also found:

-Here are some simple tactics that you can start right away that will cost you nothing but your time.
+Let’s go over simple tactics that you can start immediately that will cost you nothing but your time.